LarkspurCA/androidweardocs/suggest.rst

 3. In the New Project dialog, enter your Application Name, Domain, and a project directory.
 Click Next.

-4. In the Form Factors dialog, select Phone and Wear for the handheld and wearable devices, respectively.
+4. In the Form Factors dialog, select Phone and Tablet to create a handheld activity, and Wear to create a wearable activity.
 Keep the default SDKs, and then click Next.

 5. In the Mobile dialog, select Blank Activity.
 Click Next.